joshdchang/transcript-to-images/README.md

 # Transcript To Images

+## I made this as a proof-of-concept when interning at a startup.
+I'm unsure if it still works.

 This program takes a AWS Transcribe JSON file as input, splits it into chunks, and generates images using [Craiyon](https://www.craiyon.com/).

 To try it out: